Let’s be frank when it comes to hiring and training seasonal retail sales associates...

-One of the most challenging parts to keeping part-timers is those who said they could work any and all hours suddenly remember they have to babysit, or they have a class, or you name it.
+One of the most challenging parts of keeping part-timers is those who said they could work any and all hours suddenly remember they have to babysit or have a class, or you name it.

-Therefore, give them a printed calendar with hours you are open for every day from the week prior to Thanksgiving until January 1.
+Therefore, give them a printed calendar with the hours you are open for every day from the week before Thanksgiving until January 1.
 Have them write any days they have conflicts and have them sign it.

-Then, make your schedule that allots hours accordingly.
-Make sure they know right from the beginning that when they sign that schedule, they are bound to it.
+Then, make your schedule that allows hours accordingly.
+Ensure they know right from the beginning that they are bound to it when they sign that schedule.

-Will it change the fact mom or dad sends them tickets home for Christmas the week prior?
+Will it change the fact that Mom or Dad sends them tickets home for Christmas the week before?
 No, but it will let them know you expect them to hold to the hours they put on that calendar.

 8. Hold seasonal retail sales associates as accountable as regular employees